ZuchniakK/MTKD/README.md

 # Multi-Teacher Knowledge Distillation

-this repository contains a part of the code developed as part of my PhD thesis: "Multi-teacher knowledge distillation as an effective method for compressing ensembles of neural networks".
+This repository contains a part of the code developed as part of my [PhD dissertation](https://arxiv.org/abs/2302.07215): "Multi-teacher knowledge distillation as an effective method for compressing ensembles of neural networks".

 ## Abstract